stonybrook-lin539/main/source/main/05_mappings/03_transducers_intuition.md

 | O             | {{{R}}} | $\emptystring$  | Stop      | -                      | abcca                      |

 Alternatively, we can construct the output string by putting our finger on an initial state and then following the path through the FST that is described by the input string.
-For example, we start in the initial state, see that the first input symbol is *a*, and hence follow the arrow with input symbol *a* to go to $O$, outputting *a* along the way.
+For example, we start in the initial state $E$, see that the first input symbol is *a*, and hence follow the arrow with input symbol *a* to go to $O$, outputting *a* along the way.
 Once in $O$, we see that the next input symbol is *b* and follow the arrow from $O$ that has *b* as an input symbol, which leads us back to $O$.
 But since the arrow is labeled $b: \emptystring$, we do not produce any output when doing this.
 We keep tracing our path through the FST, and after having read in {{{R}}}, we stop.